One-Sort Recycling Collection

 - Recycling is collected every other week.
-The maximum weight for the 96-gallon large one-sort cart and its contents is 200 pounds.
+The maximum weight for the 96-gallon large recycling cart and its contents is 200 pounds.

-- Your recycling cart must be at your collection point by 6 a.m. on your collection day each recycling week.
+- Your recycling cart must be at your collection point, at the alley or curb line, by 6 a.m. on your collection day each recycling week.
 To sign up to receive email reminders to place your recycling out at your collection point, visit our Find Your Recycling Day webpage.

 - Customers are provided with a recycling cart, either a small or a large cart.
 City crews deliver and maintain all carts.
-If your cart is damaged, call Solid Waste & Recycling at (612) 673-2917 to request for your cart to be repaired.
+If your cart is damaged, contact our office to request for your cart to be repaired.

 - Your collection day is assigned by the Solid Waste & Recycling Division.
 Routes are created so the Division operates in the most cost-effective way.
 Look up your collection day.